Dolores2333/Dolores2333/README.md

 </p>

 ### My Story with Finland ❄️
 Moi!
 Moi!
-I spent my one semester exchange in Finland in 2019.
+I spent my one semester in Finland in 2019.
 Turku witnessed the happiest four months in my life.

-Other countries I visited in Europe are Sweden, Norway, Iceland, Baltic States, Czechia, Germany, Belgium and Italy.
+Other countries I visited are Sweden, Norway, Iceland, Baltic States, Czechia, Germany, France, Belgium, Italy and the US.
 Cinnamon rolls and Glögg kind of saved my life in the dark and cold nights in Nordic Countries.

  ---